 Execution support

-A pratically actionable roadmap followed by our support.
+A practically actionable roadmap followed by our support.
 We stay engaged through implementation, because the gap between plan and reality is where most advisory work fails.

 The right intervention in the right place